Contact us

 Yes, simulation is incorporated into the curriculum to support skill development and clinical readiness.
 Residents may participate in sessions using high-fidelity mannequins, task trainers, and ultrasound equipment, with a focus on Point-of-Care Ultrasound (POCUS).
 These sessions are led by experienced faculty and supplemented with online POCUS training modules.

+Our academic calendar is divided into 13 4-week blocks.
 The ACGME requires 24 weeks of fundamental clinical skills (FCS) rotations.
-FCS rotations include inpatient medicine, night float, intensive care unit, emergency medicine, ambulatory internal medicine clinic, and one selective.
-The remaining weeks constitute elective rotations offered in a variety of specialties.
+FCS rotations include inpatient medicine, night float, intensive care unit, emergency medicine, ambulatory internal medicine clinic, and one surgical selective (general surgery or OBGYN).
+The remaining weeks constitute elective rotations offered in a variety of specialties and vacation.
+Rotations are scheduled for at least a 2-week period, in alignment with ACGME requirements.